 From 29 March 2022, windows in rooms that are likely to be used as bedrooms or living areas must have window coverings that can be closed, block light and provide privacy.

-Because they need to block light, we recommend block out curtains or blinds.
+Because they need to block light, we recommend block out curtains or block out blinds.

 This requirement is part of the new minimum property rental standards which are being rolled out from 2021 and apply to all leases that were signed after March 2021.